zahid26/PythonStreamingRepo/README.md

 python3 flask_gstream_localvideo.py --source 0
 ```

-Replace `--source 0` with the appropriate RTSP link or device ID if needed.
+Replace `--source 0` with the appropriate local video path.

 ### Notes
 - `--source 0` specifies the default webcam on your system.